czdqzz/SolarEnergy/image/image.md

-Images will be put here
+Images will be put here, do not forget to clean solar panels.